TomKrauss/pks-edit/doc/manual/macro_language.md

 ## Recording Macros
 To record a macro, use "Macro->Record" and start doing some actions (e.g. move the cursor, insert text, etc...).
 When done press "Macro->Record" again.
 This will open a little dialog allowing to "name" the macro and bind it to a keyboard key so it can be used subsequently.
 Note, that in order to make the macro persistent, you must save the the current set of macros.

+If a function is executed opening a dialog such as _Find_, the macro recorder opens an option dialog after values have been entered into the dialog, allowing to customomize what will happen, if you are playing the macro later.

+- _Open the dialog_ - if you place a checkmark here, the dialog opened (e.g. _Find_) will also be opened during playback of the recorded macro.
+- _Use the values..._ if you check this option, all values entered during recording the macro into the opened dialog will be restored and either the dialog opened during playback (see above) will be equipped with the values stored when recording the macro or - if no dialog opens - they will be used to execute the following function.
+- _Repaint the current editor..._ - when macros are played, PKS Edit avoids frequent screen repaints.
+By checking this option, you can have PKS Edit to repaint the current editor window to see the changes applied by playing the macro "so far".

 When PKS Edit exits and there are unsaved macros, it warns about that and asks the user to save the macros now.

 ## The Macro Menu